enriqueHG94/curso_data_engineering/README.md

 ### Use Cases

 #### Marketing:
 - **User Purchase Analysis**: Developed a detailed query to provide the product team with an in-depth analysis of user purchases.
 This includes comprehensive user information, total number of orders, total expenditure, detailed shipping costs, discounts received, and specifics of products purchased.
-The recent enhancements in data granularity enhance the precision of this analysis.

 #### Product:
 - **User Session Analysis**: Offers insightful analysis into each user session for the product team, including session duration, number of pages viewed, and specific events such as 'add_to_cart', 'checkout', and 'package_shipped'.
-The modifications in the data model ensure more accurate tracking of user engagement.

 #### Sales:
 - **Sales Analysis by Product and Year**: Provides the sales team with crucial data on each product, encompassing total sales, units sold and returned, a detailed comparison with budgeted figures, and the ranking of top-selling products by year.
-The updated data structure allows for a more nuanced understanding of product performance over time.

 ### **Contact**